romnn/ldap-manager/README.md

 #### TODO

+- v1
     - Implement frontend
     - Implement token based authentication
+        - token encodes the users DN after successful login with username and password
+        - server: validate JWT
+            - if admin: lookup the user dn to check if is in admin group, else fail
+            - if not admin: check that the requested username matches
+    - Publish helm chart via github pages

-- Fully configure travis
+- v2
-- Implement generic interface
+    - documentation
+    - add images to the readme
+    - Fix flaky tests using fuzzy testing and check slappasswd source
-- Implement GRPC and HTTP interface
+    - Implement missing password hashing algorithms
-- Update internal methods to use GRPC generated structs that are also used for serialization in the frontend via JSON
+    - Embed crypt(3) as vendored?

+- nice to have
     - Implement CLI interface
         - new acc
         - change password
         - add group
         - add member to group
         - list users
         - verify?
-- Publish helm chart via github pages
-- Add images to the readme
     - Rename users to accounts
-- Implement missing password hashing algorithms
-- Embed crypt(3) as vendored?